Internal communication is no longer a support function — it’s a business advantage.

 2. It strengthens employee experience

 According to Andrew Spence, Strategic Workforce Advisor, “knowledge sharing can be useful in allowing employees to find purpose and meaning in their work”.
-For example, use your internal communication to build a strong learning culture where employees are encouraged to develop their skills.
+Strong internal communication supports this by making it easier to share knowledge, insights, and best practices across the organization.

 internal-communication-employee-engagement